 By the way, have you considered a Thundershirt for your dog?
 They are a good way to help relieve some of the anxiety your dog would otherwise feel.

-- Vet recommended and very easy to use; ThunderShirt is safe and drug-free*
+- Vet recommended and easy to use; ThunderShirt is safe and drug-free*

-- The patented ThunderShirt design applies gentle, constant pressure, like a hug, that may calm anxiety, fear, and over excitement due to a variety of environmental triggers; ThunderShirt is also great for rescue dogs
+- The patented ThunderShirt design applies gentle, constant pressure, like a hug, which may calm anxiety, fear, and over excitement due to a variety of environmental triggers

 Are Dogs Scared Of Rabbits?